-- 4.22 Now we are facing an increasing need to reidentify the expertise required for external auditors, taking into account the recent changes in the environment surrounding corporate disclosure, unmet needs required to be met by audits, and further, the expanding sphere of CPAs' activities in companies as independent directors or corporate auditors, or professional accountants in business (PAIB).
-CPAs used to be positioned as experts in financial accounting and audit.
-However, they will now need to enhance their comprehensive capabilities in a whole range of themes relevant to corporate management by developing expertise in themes such as management strategies, risk management, business performance assessment and corporate governance not to mention the need to further enhance their expertise in corporate finance in general. - 4.23 In order to meet such societal needs, we need to review the existing education system for CPAs.
-In the current system in Japan, the level of CPA's competence and expertise is ensured through programs like the CPA Examination, the professional accountancy education program and the Continuing Professional Education (CPE) program.
-Such programs will now need to map out a new policy direction toward enhancing their education in themes, including management strategies, strategy management, risk management and corporate governance, and sufficiently reflect the focus on these themes in their education syllabus.
-Moreover, in order to promote constructive dialogue between external auditors and directors or other relevant parties concerned, it is also necessary to share the information mentioned in Topic 4-2, such as key agenda items for such dialogue, with CPAs who work as engagement partners in audits as well as those who serve in positions as independent directors and corporate auditors in companies. - 4.24 In recent years, companies have become more compelled to promote dialogue with investors.
-At the same time, it is also more required for CPAs, who provide auditing and assurance services for information disclosed to investors, to deepen their understanding of a wider range of investors' needs and concerns.
+- 4.27 Now we are facing an increasing need to reidentify the expertise required for external auditors, taking into account the recent changes in the environment surrounding corporate disclosure, unmet needs required to be met by audits, and further, the expanding sphere of professional accountants' activities in companies as independent directors or independent auditors, or professional accountants in business (PAIB).
+Professional accountants used to be positioned as experts in financial accounting and audit.
+However, they will now need to enhance their comprehensive capabilities in a whole range of themes relevant to corporate management by developing expertise in themes such as business strategy, risk management, performance analysis and assessment, corporate governance and sustainability not to mention the need to further enhance their expertise in corporate finance in general. - 4.28 In order to meet such societal needs, we need to review the existing education system for professional accountants.
+In the current system in Japan, the level of professional accountant's competence and expertise is ensured through programs like the CPA Examination, the professional accountancy education program and the Continuing Professional Education (CPE) program.
+Such programs will now need to develop a new policy direction toward enhancing their education in themes, including management strategies, risk management, corporate governance and sustainability, and sufficiently reflect the focus on these themes in their education syllabus.
+Moreover, in order to promote constructive dialogue between external auditors and directors, it is also necessary to share the information mentioned in Topic 4-2, such as key agenda items for such dialogue, with professional accountants who work as engagement partners in audits as well as those who serve in positions as independent directors and independent auditors in companies. - 4.29 Recently, assurance engagements for non-financial information have been increasingly undertaken.
+Among various non-financial information, some kinds of information such as climate change and other environment information and human capital-related information, require highly specialized expertise in areas, including natural science and human rights, in the course of their preparation and assessment.
+Against this backdrop, in voluntary assurance engagement for Integrated Reports and other voluntary reports, professional accountants specialized in finance and accounting and audit usually team up with other experts and jointly undertake assurance engagements.
+As such assurance engagements are expected to be more commonly performed in the future, it is necessary to move forward with initiatives to facilitate effective coordination between professional accountants and other experts.

+4.30 In recent years, companies have become more compelled to promote dialogue with investors.
+At the same time, it is also more required for professional accountants, who provide auditing and assurance services for information disclosed to investors, to deepen their understanding of a wider range of investors' needs and concerns.
 As seen in phenomena such as the increase in passive investors, the widespread adoption of stewardship behavior and responsible investment by investors and the increasing popularity of new investment methods using AI and other technologies has resulted in rapid changes in investors' behavior.
-Amid such an environment, it is also vital for CPAs to adapt to these changes in a timely fashion.
-In this respect, we need to make further efforts to create more opportunities for dialogue between CPAs and investors to deepen their mutual understanding in order to achieve more timely sharing of necessary information.
+Amid such an environment, it is also vital for professional accountants to adapt to these changes in a timely fashion.
+In this respect, we need to make further efforts to create more opportunities for dialogue between professional accountants and investors to deepen their mutual understanding in order to achieve more timely sharing of necessary information.

-Members of Special Committee on Reviewing Corporate Disclosure and Corporate Governance
+Members of the Special Committee on Corporate Disclosure and Governance